richafnu/Viva/Viva/glint/reports/incorporate-copilot.md

 AI tools, in general, are increasingly integrated into the workplace to enhance workforce productivity and the employee experience.
 With this transformational shift in how employees work, leaders need to understand their early investments in Microsoft Copilot and the workforce adoption.

-With the Copilot Impact Survey in Viva Glint, organizations can measure the impact of Microsoft Copilot through sentiment data, enabling IT and business leaders to plan their AI readiness, drive adoption, and measure their ROI.
+With the Copilot Impact Survey in Viva Glint, organizations can measure the impact of Microsoft Copilot through sentiment data, enabling IT and business leaders to plan their AI readiness, drive adoption, and measure their Return on Investment (ROI).
 The Microsoft Copilot Impact Survey is also available in Microsoft Viva Pulse.

 > [!div class="nextstepaction"]
 > [Access the Viva Glint Copilot Impact Survey template](https://go.microsoft.com/fwlink/?linkid=2261039)